umass-cs-230/230-lab-cache/README.md

 Run the following:

 ```
-$ valgrind --log-file=example.trace --tool=lackey --trace-mem=yes ./example
+$ valgrind --tool=lackey --trace-mem=yes --log-file=example.trace ./example
 ```

 This will record all the memory accesses in the order they occur and save them in a file called `example.trace`.
-In `example.trace` you can a long list of records that look like the following:
+In `example.trace` you will see a long list of records that look like the following:

 ```